BetterThanTomorrow/calva/docs/things-to-do.md

     * This should improve the editing capabilities of the editing area
     * All language spezific support (formating, rainbowcolors, intellisense, etc) should be integratable in the editor.
   * Implement something like CIDER inspect: https://github.com/BetterThanTomorrow/calva/issues/228
+  * Make it super easy to use Calva with REBL
 * Fix the statusbar button default colors (or remove this feature if we don't think it is valuable enough).

 ## The Right Features